-Four of LING 401-413 or three of LING 401-414 and an extended essay LING 480.
-The extended essay must be submitted by 31 October in the year in which the courses are completed, unless an extension of time is granted by the Head of Department on the recommendation of the essay supervisor.
+Three of LING 401-414, and LING 480 (subject to NZVCC CUAP approval due December 2009).
+The Research Essay must be submitted by 31 October in the year in which the courses are completed, unless an extension of time is granted by the Head of Department on the recommendation of the essay supervisor.
 An extended essay shall not normally exceed 10,000 words.